Gaza exodus a ‘death sentence’ for 2,000 Palestinians in hospital, says WHO

 The United Nations has already warned that water has run out and hospitals will run out of generator fuel within two days.

-The situation is “catastrophic” said prominent British-Palestinian surgeon Ghassan Abu Sitta , who is working with MSF in al-Shifa hospital, the largest in Gaza.
+The situation is “catastrophic”, said prominent British-Palestinian surgeon Ghassan Abu Sitta , who is working with Medecins Sans Frontieres in Al-Shifa hospital, the largest in Gaza.

 He said the hospitals not only could not evacuate but the buildings were temporarily housing displaced people.
-“The situation in Shifa hospital is catastrophic.
+“The situation in Shifa hospital is catastrophic,” he added.

 “We think that there are around tens of thousands [of people] around them around the whole hospital.

-“There are over 200 patients who need surgery but cannot get to the operating rooms,” he added.
+“There are over 200 patients who need surgery but cannot get to the operating rooms.”

 He said the morgues were overflowing.
 “The problem is people are too afraid to go to cemeteries.
 There are around 50 families who have been completely wiped out because people are seeking refugee with their relatives.

-“There are 50 families with three generations of grandparents their parents and their kids’s kids who have been wiped out.
+“There are 50 families with three generations of grandparents, their parents and their kids’ kids who have been wiped out.
 And so there is no one to bury anybody.”

-Israel has said that more than 1,300 Israelis have been killed, the vast majority of them civilians killed in Hamas’s October 7 assault but some by barrage of rocket fire from the strip.
+Israel has said more than 1,300 Israelis have been killed, the vast majority of them civilians killed in Hamas’s October 7 assault but some by a barrage of rocket fire from the strip.

-So far Gaza’s health ministry said 2,329 Palestinians have been killed in the bombardment.
-The military has announced they are preparing for a coordinated offensive in Gaza using air, ground and naval forces and has ordered citizens to move south, accusing Hamas of trying to use them as human shields.
+Gaza’s health ministry has said that 2,329 Palestinians have so far been killed in the bombardment.
+The Israeli military has announced they are preparing for a coordinated offensive in Gaza using air, ground and naval forces and has ordered citizens to move south, accusing Hamas of trying to use them as human shields.

-Rear Adm.
-Daniel Hagari, a spokesperson for the military said they were going to “attack Gaza City very broadly soon”.
+Rear Admiral Daniel Hagari, a spokesperson for the military, said they were going to “attack Gaza City very broadly soon”.

 Israel has also imposed a “total siege” on Gaza in the middle of the bombing, cutting access to water, power, fuel, food and medical supplies.

-This action rights groups have said could amount to collective punishment and be a violation of international law.
+This, action rights groups have said, could amount to collective punishment and may be a violation of international law.

 There have been mounting pleas from the United Nations, aid organisations, and on Sunday Pope Francis, for safe humanitarian corridors and passage to help save lives.

-Civilians meanwhile told The Independent food was running out, they had no water or electricity and they couldn’t evacuate out as they had nowhere to go.
+Civilians, meanwhile, told The Independent food was running out, they had no water or electricity and they couldn’t evacuate as they had nowhere to go.

-One father-of-five, who asked not to be named for security reasons, said it was “too difficult to leave” and his family were sheltering in their home with no water or electricity for two days.
+One father of five, who asked not to be named for security reasons, said it was “too difficult to leave” and said his family had been sheltering in their home with no water or electricity for two days.

 “If this escalates or continues, we will be out of food within days.
 There is nothing in the supermarket, I tried to go and get some stuff, but it was difficult to even get there, and most things are unavailable.”

-Said, 35, another man who is from Beit Lahia in the north of the strip and also asked not to be identified, said “hundreds were queuing at each bakery desperate for bread.
+Said, 35, another man from Beit Lahia in the north of the Gaza Strip and who also asked not to be identified, said “hundreds” were queuing at each bakery desperate for bread.

 He said there was no longer water in the taps or the shops.
 “People are rushing to the stores looking for bread and water, hundreds in one queue,” he said, sharing videos showing totally flattened neighbourhoods from the brutalised territory.